haganjam/Rworkshops/03-causal-inference/01-causal-inference-dagitty-and-R.md

 ### Introduction

+The lecture provided the theoretical background of causal inference.
-This tutorial is meant to introduce the basics of using causal inference methodologies in your own research.
+This tutorial is meant to introduce the basics of using causal inference methodologies for use in your own research.
 First, we will learn how to play around with the dagitty web tool that will allow us to create our own Directed Acyclic Graphs (DAGs) (<https://dagitty.net/dags.html>).
 Second, we will learn how to transfer our DAGs into R. Third, we will learn how to analyse our DAG in R. By analysing our DAG in R, we will be able to derive testable predictions to check whether our DAG is